 - People who take calls.
 The microphone on here is top notch.
 It’ll be clear that you’re not talking on your phone, but your voice will come through fine even in a gusty environment thanks to the wind noise-reducing microphones.

-Like all of the true wireless earbuds currently available, the Elite 65t are made of plastic.
+Like most of the true wireless earbuds currently available, the Elite 65t are made of plastic.
 So if you’re expecting a premium metal design, you’re going to have to keep waiting.
 The good news is that the plastic build means these are lightweight and don’t feel like they’re weighing down your ears.
 I was also really impressed with how well they fit.
 Normally, I feel the need to replace the ear tips with Comply memory foam ones for isolation and fit purposes.
 But the silicone tips that come with the ‘buds by default did a good enough job at both that I didn’t feel the need to.
 Whether I was walking around the apartment or running at the gym, I didn’t have them fall out of my ears once.

 The Jabra Elite 65t also have an IP55 rating, so you don’t have to worry about rain or spills destroying your investment… just don’t try swimming with them.
 Although I used them at the gym twice, I’m not entirely convinced that they’ll be fine after months of corrosive sweat.
 Design-wise I actually really like the way these earbuds look.
 They’re a little closer to the vision I have of humanity in the future where everyone is wearing little wearable earbuds like in the movie Her (which I am so down for).

 On either earbud is a button that lets you do certain things like change songs and adjust volume, but what I like most about them is how much surface area they cover.
 The left earbud actually has two different buttons, each with a small ridge that lets you feel where to press.
 Now it may be because I have little dainty fingers, but I have no problem getting an accurate click on the button I intended to press and never accidentally hit the wrong one.
-They aren’t the most tactile buttons I’ve ever used, but I think that’s a good thing.
+They aren’t the most tactile buttons I’ve ever used on a pair of true wireless ‘buds, but I think that’s a good thing.
 If they’re too click-y, then you get a suction effect in your ears every time you want to adjust the volume, which can get uncomfortable really fast.
 This is a problem that I had with the Jaybird Run, since the buttons were too stiff for my liking.

 On the bright side, I love that once you pair them to your phone you almost never have to do so again.
 Every time I open the charging case and remove the earbuds they automatically pair to my device before I even get them in my ear which is impressive.
 The same is true when I put them back in the case.
 I don’t have to turn them off or do anything extra besides take them out of my ear and place them back in the case for them to automatically disconnect.
-It’s a small thing that makes a big difference, just ask anyone who uses Airpods.
+It’s a small thing that makes a big difference, just ask anyone who uses AirPods.
 It’s one of its best features.

-This is one area where these earbuds excel and is one of the main reasons we had no problem recommending it on our best true wireless list.
 We spend a good portion of our time trying to objectively test the performance of headphones and speakers here at SoundGuys, which includes battery life.
 As you can imagine, accurately testing how long a product lasts can take up a lot of time.
 Thankfully (not so much for him), executive editor Chris Thomas makes sure each product is put the same tests.